 So what about a trade name?
 Is that the same as a company name?
 Again, the answer is yes — sometimes.
 A trade name is frequently referred to as a “doing business as” (DBA) name, which is probably a better descriptor for it, honestly.
 It is, quite literally, the name you use in trade, such as in advertisements, communications, and official documents.

-There are cases where a trade name might differ from your registered business name, however.
+There are cases where trade names might differ from registered business names, however.
 For example, General Electric often uses “GE” in its advertising, but its official company name is General Electric Company.

 Trademarking a name — whether it’s a brand name or a company name — ensures that you have the exclusive right to use that name in your space.
 That way, another company can’t swoop in and steal your business or profit off your reputation with a similar name.

 Making Sure You’re Legally Protected